9 steps to growing sales abroad - what you need to do to take advantage of a growing international market

 3. Be clear about customs charges

-If you wish to target customers outside of the EU in English speaking countries such as Australia and the USA, it is worth pointing out there are relatively high thresholds before customs charges are applied and by sharing these thresholds up front, you are allowing your customers to make an informed decision.
-Fortunately, sales within the EU incur no customs charges at all.
+If you wish to target customers outside of the UK it is worth understanding what customs charges (e.g. VAT, duties and any fees) are to be applied and share these up front.
+You are therefore allowing your customers to make an informed decision.

 4. Make your delivery charges affordable